Advice

 The Nursing staff will contact the next of kin if not present at the time of death, and will arrange for a doctor to complete certification.

-The family are required to contact the bereavement office at the Hospital to arrange collection of the Medical Certificate of Cause of Death (MCCD) and any personal belongings.
+The family are required to contact the bereavement office at the Hospital to arrange collection of any personal belongings.
+The Bereavement Care Team will liaise with the Next of Kin to make an appointment to register the death.

 We ask the family to contact us directly to confirm that they would like to use our services.